 Pete Buttigieg slammed on Twitter for 'insensitive' Holocaust memorial photo: 'This guy'

-Mayor Pete Buttigieg was slammed on Twitter this week after a 2017 Instagram post of him at a Holocaust memorial in Berlin with the caption "This guy" resurfaced Sunday.
+South Bend, Ind., Mayor Pete Buttigieg is being slammed – and also defended – after a 2017 Instagram post of him at a Holocaust memorial in Berlin, with the caption "This guy," resurfaced Sunday on Twitter.

-The presidential candidate’s husband, Chasten Buttigieg, posted the photo of Buttigieig at what appeared to be the Memorial to the Murdered Jews of Europe.
+The Democratic presidential candidate’s husband, Chasten Buttigieg, posted the photo of Buttigieg at what appeared to be the Memorial to the Murdered Jews of Europe, in Germany's capital.

 Users on Twitter called the photo and caption “tone-deaf,” “inappropriate, “tasteless” and “disrespectful.”